-Let’s look at how to convert a picture into a “comic book” style image using math.
+Let's look at converting a picture into a "comic book"-style image using math.
 This article assumes that you have some familiarity with calculus to get the most out of it though there's plenty of explanation if you're not familiar.
 I did not include the derivation of the PDE, sorry.
 Yes, this is more complicated than just dropping it into Midjourney, but you're learning the math under the hood!

 Anisotropic filtering makes use of a solution of the Heat Equation.
 The technique we'll use here also uses an edge-stop equation to preserve the edges of our image.
 Our function, heat, is called by a loop script so that the heat function is applied to all 3 color channels of the image.
 We pass both the input image and a weight factor, 'a,' to our function for it to process.

 Our edge stop equation takes the discrete derivatives of the image in both the x and y-direction.
 It then computes the magnitude of the gradient of the image using the discrete directional derivates.
 Derivatives are used as they indicate areas where the rate of change of the image is high: edges.
 This is weighted (by a constant 'a') and then factored into our anisotropic equation.

-Similarly, a hot point on an object will cool which will raise the temperature of the surrounding area.
+Similarly, a hot point on an object will cool, which will raise the temperature of the surrounding area.
 Using this concept, our anisotropic heat equation smooths a color channel by lowering the high pixel value areas.
 Our edge-stop equation prevents smoothing from crossing any area where the 2nd discrete derivative of the pixels is too high.
 The result is a watercolor effect that makes your input image look like a comic book.